wtsia/CS-notes/PvsNP.md

 can you set the variables (satisfying assignment) x_1, x_2, ... --> {T, F} such that formula = T

-ENP: guess x_1 = T or F, x_2 = T or F, ... check formula -> T : return YES, F: return NO
+in NP: guess x_1 = T or F, x_2 = T or F, ... check formula -> T : return YES, F: return NO

--guesses up front and checking later, this can be a verification algorithm
+-guesses up front and checking later, this can be a verification algorithm. <br />
--explanation: gives you guesses x_i, you can quickly check each assignment.
+-explanation: gives you guesses x_i, you can quickly check each assignment. <br />
+-1970's Cooke, proved 3SAT is NP complete, could reduce any NP prob to 3SAT

+###### How to prove X is NP-complete
+1. X in NP<br />
+    -nondeterminisitc algorithm<br />
+    -certificate + verifier<br />
+2. reduce from known NP-complete problem Y to X<br />